 Translations¶

-Texts can be translated client-side with the help of minetest.translate
+Texts can be translated client-side with the help of core.translate

 and